absolutelightning/treds/README.md

 * `ZREVRANGELEXKVS key offset count withscore prefix` - Returns the count number of key/value pair in which keys match prefix starting from an index in a sorted map in reverse lex order.
 WithScore can be true or false
 * `ZREVRANGESCOREKEYS key min max offset count withscore` - Returns the count number of keys with the score between min/max in reverser sorted order of score.
 WithScore can be true or false
 * `ZREVRANGESCOREKVS key min max offset count withscore` - Returns the count number of key/value pair with the score between min/max in reverse sorted order of score.
 WithScore can be true or false
+* `LPUSH key element [element ...]` - Adds elements to the left of list with key
+* `RPUSH key element [element ...]` - Adds elements to the right of list with key
+* `LPOP key count` - Removes count elements from left of list with key and returns the popped elements
+* `RPOP key count` - Removes count elements from right of list with key and returns the popped elements
+* `LREM key index` - Removes element at index of list with key
+* `LSET key index element` - Sets an element at an index of a list with key
+* `LRANGE key start stop` - Returns the elements from start index to stop index in the list with key
+* `LLEN key` - Returns the length of list with key
+* `LINDEX key index` - Returns the element at index of list with key
 * `FLUSHALL` - Deletes all keys

 ## Run